 Note: It is common for broadcast stations to include numbers with their names, such as 2GB Radio.
 When searching for a television station it is important to note that these number can be written as digits or words, such as 'Channel 10' or 'Channel Ten'.

 As with editorial and social searches, there are quick pick and custom source selections.
-Under the quick pick source selections, Radio and Television are available.
-All of the other Search functionality is available for Broadcast searches as well.
+Under the Broadcast source type selection, Radio and Television are available.

 Podcasts- What you need to know

 We have recently expanded our partnership with TV Eyes to include podcast content.
 Read below for more information on the recent expansion!